Tom Borrill's Blue Ribbon Apple Pie

 When it feels like it will hold a ball, turn out onto a floured surface and form it into a rectangle.

 If you are making two bottom-crust pies, cut the dough in half.
-In this case, we are making one double-crust pie, so cut so one half is slightly larger than the other (the top half of the pie will need more crust than the bottom).
+In this case, we are making one double-crust pie, so cut so one half is slightly larger than the other (the top half of the pie will need a little more crust than the bottom).

 Place each on plastic wrap and form into a thick round "pancake", making sure to keep track which is the bottom and which is the slightly larger top crust.
 Fully wrap in plastic and refrigerate for at least 1/2 hour.